Skip to content

 Re-fire prevention

 After you override a finding, it won't fire again for the rest of your session.
-A session is a single Claude Code invocation — when you close Claude and reopen it, the override expires and the gate fires again (reminding you the issue is still there).
+A session is a single Claude Code invocation — when you close it and reopen it, the override expires and the gate fires again (reminding you the issue is still there).

 Overrides are stored in ~/.edikt/gate-overrides.jsonl and cleared by the SessionStart hook at the beginning of each session.